Yes. All facilities used for the production and distribution of cannabis are required to obtain a building permit prior to construction.

 >Step 4: Inspections – The CSRD performs six (6) on-site building inspection at key points of construction process.
 Wherever possible, inspections are conducted within 48 hours of being requested by the property owners.

->Step 5: Final Occupancy – Once the final inspection is completed successfully, and all outstanding documentation is submitted, the CSRD issues a Final Occupancy Certificate.
+>Step 5: Occupancy – Once the final inspection is completed successfully, and all outstanding documentation is submitted, the CSRD issues an Occupancy Certificate.

 What is the time period between issuance and expiry of a building permit?